UT Tyler Department of History

 Ph.D., University of Arkansas

-Professor Stith's teaching interests include antebellum America, the Civil War, American environmental history, American borderlands, and the American South.
-His research focuses on the intersection of social, military, and environmental history in nineteenth-century America.
-To that end, his current book-length manuscript explores the relationship between white, Native-American, and African-American civilians and soldiers at war on the western border of the Trans-Mississippi Theater during the Civil War .
-He is also in the preliminary stages of a book-length study of how nature shaped the course of the Civil War.
+Professor Stith's teaching and research interests focus on the intersection between cultural, military, and environmental history in nineteenth-century America.
+To this end, his current book manuscript titled War in the Margins: Environment, Race, and Guerrilla Warfare on the Trans-Mississippi Frontier During the Civil War (under contract with LSU Press) explores how nature, race, and irregular warfare shaped the western edge of the Trans-Mississippi Theater during the Civil War.
 He has articles in Civil War History, Military History of the West, and the Arkansas Historical Quarterly.

 Professor Stith grew up in the country near Bartlesville in beautiful northeastern Oklahoma.
 After attending Missouri Southern State University for his B.A., he received his M.A. and Ph.D. at the University of Arkansas.
-He taught at the University of Arkansas and the University of Arkansas-Fort Smith before moving to east Texas—where he joined the Department of History at UT-Tyler in the fall of 2011.
+He moved to East Texas in the fall of 2011 after having taught at the University of Arkansas and the University of Arkansas-Fort Smith.

-When not hanging out with his wonderful wife and children or watching Sooner football, Professor Stith loves to fly-fish and otherwise wander about outdoors.
+When not hanging out with his wonderful wife and children or watching Sooner football, Professor Stith enjoys fly fishing and otherwise wandering around outdoors.

 HIST 1301 U.S. History I